64 Brooksby's Walk,

 The building became a glass factory, which was still in operation in 1973.
 It was converted into an independent bingo club which closed around 1979.
 It was then used as a storage warehouse until 1983, when it became a snooker club.
 In March 1994 a second floor had been extended across from the front of the balcony and the former stalls was in use as an independent bingo club, with a snooker club operating in the newly extended balcony area upstairs.

 In April 2006, the building underwent a renovation internally and externally and became a snooker club on two levels known as Brookboss Snooker Club.
-In April 2014, the upstairs section was converted into an upscale bistro burger bar, while the downstairs is a Spa convenience store (mini-supermarket).
-In 2016 plans to convert part of the upstairs into an 80 seat cinema which had a ‘soft’ launch in December 2016 screening Christmas themed films, and officially reopened on 3rd February 2017 with “La La Land”.
-There is also a bar & restaurant.
+In April 2014, the upstairs section was converted into an upscale bistro burger bar, while the downstairs is a Spar convenience store (mini-supermarket).
+In 2016 plans were proposed to convert part of the upstairs into an 80 seat cinema.
+The former extended balcony has been divided across, with one section a large 80-seat bar & restaurant, the other section now houses the cinema, which has retained the top portion of the former proscenium with its decorations.
+The 80 individual armchairs in the auditorium were originally in the 5* Churchill Hotel in central London.
+The Castle Cinema had a ‘soft’ launch in December 2016 screening Christmas themed films.
+It officially reopened on 3rd February 2017 with “La La Land”.
+On 15th February 2019 a second screen was opened in a convervsion of the former projection box & rewind room.
+It has 27 luxury seats (including 6 sofas).

 Just login to your account and subscribe to this theater